 I continued with the pregnancy knowing that the life I had inside of me was still very much alive.
 This was the time we had with the two girls and we were making the most of it.

 On 1 September 2011 they were born at just 2070g (Passion) and 1740g (Hope).
 Both needed to be rushed into the NICU where they were on breathing support machines and in a humidicrib to keep them warm.
-Hope was struggling as her lungs had not matured past 24 weeks, which we, and the doctors, didn’t see coming.
+Hope was struggling as her lungs had not matured past 24 weeks, which we – and the doctors – didn’t anticipate.

-In her second night she struggled through a collapsed lung and we knew that she wasn’t meant to stay with us and grow up alongside her sister.
+During her second night, Hope struggled through a collapsed lung and we knew that she wasn’t meant to stay with us and grow up alongside her sister.

-I held them both on day 3, the first and only time together alive as sisters in human form on my bare chest.
+I held them both on day three – Hope and Passion – for the first and only time together, alive, as sisters in human form on my bare chest.